-National survey of children aged 8-17 years in out-of-home care (OOHC).
+National survey of children aged 8-17 years in out-of-home care.
+The second collection will be held in 2018 (a separate pilot collection was held in in 2015).
 Data are collected by the state/territory departments responsible for child protection, as part of local case management processes.
 The dataset includes children's views on various topics, including feelings of safety, participation in decision-making, community connection and activity, family connection and contact, presence of a significant adult in their life, and leaving care.

 from 1 January 2018 to 30 June 2018